-Name: Grade:

-(Please print)

-School:

-Signature: Date:
+Student Name: Grade: Signature: Date:

-Parent or Legal Guardian Acknowledg ment
+Parent or Legal Guardian Acknowledgment

-If the student is under 18 years of age agreement. , a parent/guardian must also read and sign the
+If the student is under 18 years of age, a parent/guardian must also read and sign the agreement.

-my child shall comply with the terms of Agreement, I give permission for my characteristics computer network and the Interforts, it is impossible for the school to materials.
-I agree to release from liabil district personnel against all claims, day district technology or the failure of any amed student, I have read, understand, and agree that f the Acceptable Use Agreement.
-By signing this hild to use district technology and/or to access the ternet.
-I understand that, despite the district's best orestrict access to all offensive and controversial ity, indemnify, and hold harmless the school, district, and mages, and costs that may result from my child's use of a technology protection measures used by the district.
-Supervision of my child's use of his/her access account if ool setting.
+As the parent/guardian of the above-named student, I have read, understand, and agree that my child shall comply with the terms of the Acceptable Use Agreement.
+By signing this Agreement, I give permission for my child to use district technology and/or to access the school's computer network and the Internet.
+I understand that, despite the district's best efforts, it is impossible for the school to restrict access to all offensive and controversial materials.
+I agree to release from liability, indemnify, and hold harmless the school, district, and district personnel against all claims, damages, and costs that may result from my child's use of district technology or the failure of any technology protection measures used by the district.
+Further, I accept full responsibility for supervision of my child's use of his/her access account if and when such access is not in the school setting.

-Parent's Name:

-(Please

-print)

-Signature:
+Parent Name: Signature: Date:

-Exhibit

-adopted: 12/12/17
+Exhibit adopted: 12/12/17